Extracting nuclear matter properties from the neutron star matter equation of state using deep neural networks: Nuclear models application

 \section{Nuclear models application}

-Having shown that the DNN model was able to predict the test set with high accuracy, we next apply it to a more general EoS.
-To simulate a real application of the model, i.e., to extract the nuclear matter properties directly from the equation of neutron star matter, we apply the model to a set of nuclear models.
+Having shown that the DNN model was able to predict the test set with high accuracy, we then apply it to a more general EoS.
+To simulate a real application of the model, i.e., to extract the nuclear matter properties directly from the equation of state of NS matter, we apply the model to a set of nuclear models.
 The extraction of information from the EoS is ideally reached via some numerical inference procedure that uses all available NS data.
 As mock EoS, we consider a set of 33 unified EoS built from a relativistic mean field (RMF) approach and non-relativistic Skyrme interactions \cite{Fortin:2016hny}. \\

 Before we discuss the results, let us stress again the complexity of the present inference task and our model assumptions and limitations.
-Our ML model was trained in a dataset that assumes: i) the EoS of nuclear matter depends on the matter isospin asymmetry via a quadratic dependence only; ii) the Taylor expansions, Eqs~(\ref{snm}) and ~(\ref{esym}), are good approximations for the nuclear matter EoS in the density range $0.08\leqslant n \leqslant 0.30$ fm$^{-3}$; iii) in the range $0.08\leqslant n \leqslant 0.30$ fm$^{-3}$, neutron star matter is composed of nucleons, electrons, and muons in $\beta$-equilibrium.
-Any deviation from these assumptions will generate model prediction errors.\\
+Our ML model was trained in a dataset that assumes: i) the EoS of nuclear matter depends on the matter isospin asymmetry via a quadratic dependence only; ii) the Taylor expansions, Eqs~(\ref{snm}) and ~(\ref{esym}), are good approximations for the nuclear matter EoS in the density range $0.08\leqslant n \leqslant 0.30$ fm$^{-3}$; iii) in the range $0.08\leqslant n \leqslant 0.30$ fm$^{-3}$, NS matter is composed of nucleons, electrons, and muons in $\beta$-equilibrium.
+Any deviation from these assumptions will generate model prediction errors.
+Furthermore, it should be noticed that the training set covers a parameter space defined in Table \ref{tab:grid_values}.
+While the range of nuclear matter parameters is well within the expected values (see \cite{Margueron:2017eqc}), the DNN model would rely on its extrapolation capacity if we input a $\beta-$equilibrium EOS with nuclear matter parameters outside that range.
+Some nuclear models used as input in this section are such examples (NL3 with $L_{\text{sym}}=118$ MeV, GM1 with $K_{\text{sat}}=300$ MeV, DDH$\delta$ with $E_{\text{sym}}=25$ MeV). \\